← Back to ResourcesBreed Guides

 Do heart supplements actually help?

-Mixed evidence — depends on which supplement.
+Mixed evidence.
+It depends on which supplement.
 Honest summary below.

-• Omega-3 fatty acids (fish oil)strongest evidence.
-Reduce inflammation, support cardiac muscle.
-Most cardiologists recommend EPA + DHA at ~40 mg combined per kg body weight daily.
-Calgary cost ~$25–$50/month from veterinary brands (Welactin, Nordic Naturals Pet)
+• Omega-3 fatty acids (fish oil).
+Strongest evidence.
+Reduces inflammation, supports cardiac muscle.
+Most cardiologists recommend EPA plus DHA at about 40 mg combined per kg body weight daily.
+Calgary cost about $25 to $50/month from veterinary brands (Welactin, Nordic Naturals Pet).

-• Taurine — useful in dogs with documented deficiency.
-Cavaliers are NOT typically deficient unless on grain-free or boutique diets (the FDA grain-free investigation linked taurine deficiency to DCM in some breeds).
+• Taurine.
+Useful in dogs with documented deficiency.
+Cavaliers are NOT typically deficient unless on grain-free or boutique diets.
+The FDA grain-free investigation linked taurine deficiency to DCM (dilated cardiomyopathy) in some breeds.
 If your Cavalier has been on grain-free, ask for a taurine blood test.
-Routine supplementation in non-deficient Cavaliers shows mixed results
+Routine supplementation in non-deficient Cavaliers shows mixed results.

-• L-carnitine — similar story to taurine.
-Some cardiologists include in their MVD protocols
+• L-carnitine.
+Similar story to taurine.
+Some cardiologists include it in their MVD protocols.

-• CoQ10 — theoretical mitochondrial support.
-Anecdotal evidence; controlled Cavalier-specific studies limited.
-Generally safe; some cardiologists include
+• CoQ10.
+Theoretical mitochondrial support.
+Anecdotal evidence; controlled Cavalier-specific studies are limited.
+Generally safe; some cardiologists include it.

-The evidence-based default protocol most cardiologists recommend for Stage B2+ Cavaliers: omega-3 fatty acids + cardiac prescription diet (which already includes taurine, L-carnitine, antioxidants).
+The evidence-based default protocol most cardiologists recommend for Stage B2+ Cavaliers: omega-3 fatty acids plus cardiac prescription diet (which already includes taurine, L-carnitine, antioxidants).

 How much exercise should my Cavalier with MVD get?